-Homeowners insurance provides 2 types of coverage: property damage coverage and liability protection:
+Homeowners insurance provides two types of coverage: property damage coverage and liability protection.

-o Property damage coverage pays for repair or replacement of your home or the items within it in the event of a disaster.
+Property damage coverage pays to repair or replace your home or the items within it in the event of a disaster.

-o Liability coverage pays for lawsuits against you if you’re sued because someone is injured in your home, such as if s/he is bitten by your dog or falls down your stairs.
+Liability coverage pays for lawsuits against you if you’re sued because someone is injured on your property—by falling down the stairs, for example, or being bitten by your dog.

 Finally, make sure you understand policy exclusions.
-For example, many standard homeowner insurance policies won’t pay for damage from a flood.
-So, if you’re in a flood zone and want your home to be insured against flood damage, you’d need to have a separate flood insurance policy.
+For example, many standard homeowners insurance policies won’t pay for damage from a flood.
+So if you’re in a flood zone and want your home to be insured against flood damage, you’ll need to add a separate flood insurance policy.

 5. Improve Your Credit Before Shopping for a Policy

 You can improve your credit score by paying down existing debt so you use less of your available credit and develop a positive payment history.
-If a late payment is reducing your score, you could potentially improve it by calling your credit issuer or sending a goodwill letter asking them to remove that late payment from your record.
-They will usually do this for you if you’ve since proven you can consistently pay on time—or if it was a one-time occurrence.
+If a late payment is reducing your score, you could potentially improve it by calling your credit issuer or sending a goodwill letter asking them to remove the late payment from your record.
+They will usually do this for you if you’ve since proven you can consistently pay on time, or if it was a one-time occurrence.

 6. Don’t Ever Let Your Coverage Lapse

-If you’re expected to maintain coverage and pay premiums separately, letting your policy lapse could lead to financial disaster.
-Not only would you be unprotected if something went wrong, but your mortgage lender could also purchase force-placed insurance if your coverage is insufficient.
+Letting your policy lapse could lead to financial disaster; not only would you be unprotected if something went wrong, but your mortgage lender could also purchase force-placed insurance if your coverage is insufficient.
 Force-placed insurance is typically very expensive, but your mortgage loan terms will require you to pay it if you have allowed your coverage to lapse.